Melvin Belli: In media

 He appeared in the Albert and David Maysles documentary Gimme Shelter (1970), which featured his representation and facilitation of The Rolling Stones' staging of the disastrous December 6, 1969, Altamont Free Concert.

+Belli made an attempt to net the role of Vito Corleone in Francis Ford Coppola's The Godfather (1972), with the part ultimately going to Marlon Brando.

 In 1986 he played a criminal defense lawyer in an episode of the TV series Hunter titled "True Confessions".

-In 1996 Belli recited the oratory to David Woodard's brass fanfare setting of Mark Twain's "The War Prayer" at Old First Church in San Francisco.

 Belli was played by Brian Cox in the 2007 film Zodiac in the scene that depicted Belli's conversation with the Zodiac suspect on A.M.
 San Francisco.

 Big Black guitarist Santiago Durango used Belli's name as a pseudonym in the credits of the last Big Black studio album, Songs About Fucking, as a nod to the fact that Durango was going to attend law school after Big Black disbanded.

 Author

 Belli was the author of several books, including the six-volume Modern Trials (written between 1954 and 1960) which has become a classic textbook on the demonstrative method of presenting evidence.
 Belli's unprecedented — and some thought undignified — use of graphic evidence and expert witnesses later became common courtroom practice.
 His autobiography My Life on Trial is an account of his life and the noteworthy events he was involved in during his career.
 He also wrote the introduction to 847.0 The Whiplash Injury by L. Ted Frigard, D.C. published in 1970.
 Dr. Frigard had helped Belli with his pain through chiropractic care.
+With John Carlova, Belli also wrote the book "Belli For Your Malpractice Defense" to advise doctors how to avoid legal problems.

 Personal life

 Belli was married six times and divorced five.
 His marriage to his fifth wife, the former Lia Georgia Triff, ended with a scandalous and acrimonious divorce proceeding in 1991.
 Belli accused his ex-wife of having an affair with archbishop Desmond Tutu and of throwing one of his dogs off the Golden Gate Bridge.
 He was fined $1,000 for repeatedly calling her "El Trampo".
 At one point, Belli was ejected from the courtroom after accusing the judge of sleeping with his former wife's lawyer.
 He was ultimately compelled to pay her an estimated $15 million.
-She later married Romanian prince Prince Paul of Romania.
+She later married Prince Paul of Romania.
 Belli married his sixth wife, Nancy Ho, on March 29, 1996.
 His youngest child, Melia, from fifth wife Lia, became an art history scholar, and is currently an assistant professor of Asian art history at the University of Texas at Arlington.